SonicOriginalSoftware/daft/portal/README.md

   - add/remove components
   - modify components (see [Portal Management](#portal-management))

+# Backend

+The choice of backend should be very open.

+As a recommendation to get a production-ready state ready quickly, take a look at [server](https://github.com/SonicOriginalSoftware/server), also by Sonic Original Software.

 ## **Examples**

 Each of the components can be used and grouped arbitrarily and managed through the `portal`.